lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-07-16-segmentation.md

 ### Edge-Based Segmentation

-Scikit-image implements many of the border extraction methods available in the literature, such as Sobel, Prewitt and Scharr.
+Scikit-image implements many of the border extraction methods available in the literature, such as Sobel, Prewitt and Scharr {% cite torre4767769 %}.
 The can be trivially used as described below.

 ```python
 %%time